Yandex Cloud

 2. Create a data binding:

-2. Under Binding parameters, select the yellow-taxi stream created previously.
+2. Under Binding parameters, select the yellow-taxi stream you created earlier.

 3. Click Create.